Omni-guides/Tuxborn/README.md

 Introducing **Tuxborn**, the first Wabbajack Modlist specifically designed from the ground up with the Steam Deck in mind!

-The Modlist is currently in an early Alpha Stage, so support will be minimal at best during this time while we develop the Modlist.
-If you wish to chat about Tuxborn, join the [Aetherius Modding Discord](https://discord.gg/xRrHRsb5e9) , grab the Tuxborn role from Channels & Roles and look for us in the #txbn-general channel.
+The Modlist is currently in development, so support will be 'best effort' during this time.
+If you wish to chat about Tuxborn, join the [Aetherius Modding Discord](https://discord.gg/xRrHRsb5e9) , grab the Tuxborn role from Channels & Roles and look for us in the #txbn-general channel, support queries can be directed to #txbn-support.
 Or if you just want to chat about Wabbajack Modlists on Steam Deck/Linux in general, then drop by the #unofficial-linux-help channel of the [Official Wabbajack Discord](https://discord.gg/wabbajack).

 Tuxborn was created to fill a gap in the Wabbajack Modlist landscape – A Modlist that specifically targets the performance profile of the Valve Steam Deck.
 While there are other Wabbajack Modlists that can be made to run on Steam Deck (a lot of our inspiration comes from the likes of Septimus, Redoran and Eldryn), most lists usually require some modification to get the performance or compatibility desired on the Steam Deck – With Tuxborn, the aim is to have that out of the box, with no additional modifications necessary.

 Tuxborn supports only the Anniversary Edition of Skyrim on Steam, updated to **v1.6.1170**.
 You **must own Skyrim Anniversary Edition** to run Tuxborn.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ouruboros)

+### <ins>Performance</ins>

+As noted above, Tuxborn is *designed* for the performance profile of the Steam Deck, but that doesn’t mean it’s limited to that platform!
+It’s also a great, content-full, lightweight (in terms of performance) list for less powerful systems.
+There are no less than six Performance Profiles included that you can choose from, depending on if you wish to play with BFCO,  your desired performance target, or system specs (if not the Steam Deck):

+**Tuxborn – Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.
+**Tuxborn - Deck CS:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.
+**Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has a full Community Shaders suite and higher INI settings.
+Performance of this profile will depend on your sy specs.

+**Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO combat animation framework.
+**Tuxborn - Deck CS BFCO:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile, and includes the BFCO combat animation framework.
+**Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO combat animation framework.
+Performance of this profile will depend on your sy specs.

+Please Note: Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
+It should be good after that.

 ### <ins>Features</ins>

 Tuxborn balances enhanced visuals with smooth performance, ensuring an immersive experience optimized for the Steam Deck's screen and resolution.
 Our curated selection of mods seamlessly integrates high-quality content, all while maintaining our commitment to keeping frame rates smooth.

-Using the brilliant [Anvil](https://github.com/Althro/Anvil) Modlist as a base, Tuxborn creates a balance of game fixes and QoL improvements, a carefully selected mix of Enairim and Simonrim gameplay changes, and a performance-focused selection of graphical enhancements across the board.

-As we work through the development of Tuxborn, future versions will include additional or overhauled Quest Content, Extra Weapons and Armours, and more!
+Using the brilliant Anvil Modlist as a base, Tuxborn creates a balance of game fixes and QoL improvements, a carefully selected mix of Enairim and Simonrim gameplay changes, and a performance-focused selection of graphical enhancements across the board.
+Tuxborn includes the latest version of Legacy of the Dragonborn (v6), optional BFCO combat overhaul, a vast array of additional or overhauled quest content, NPC/Character Enhancements, Extra Weapons and Armours, Character Customisation options, Followers, and more!

 Downloading a Wabbajack Modlist gives you everything you need - **you do not need to install ModOrganizer yourself, or copy mods to the Vanilla Skyrim directory, everything is already done for you!**.
 Use the ModOrganizer.exe file located in the Install Directory you select in Wabbajack to start and launch the modlist.
+On Steam Deck, the process is a little more involved, so see below for installation instructions.

 A full list of mods included in the list can be found on the [Load Order Library](https://loadorderlibrary.com/lists/tuxborn) page, but as a brief overview, Tuxborn utilises the following: